asrajavel/electronics/kitchen alarm two options/README.md

 - If button is pressed during selection window: 10-minute timer
 - If no button press: 5-minute timer (default)
 - Display shows 'SEL' during selection, then selected time, and 'done' at completion
 - Removed unnecessary delays for faster operation
+- Added visual indicator: colon blinks for 10-minute timer, stays steady for 5-minute timer

 ## Setup using vscode/cursor